Visitor Restrictions in Effect

 - Help us reduce the spread of COVID-19.
 During inpatient stays we ask you to be mindful of the number of times you leave and re-enter the hospital.
 We highly recommend that only one parent or caregiver stay at the bedside at any given time.
 Some families have considered taking turns at the bedside for 24 hours and then handing off to the other parent/caregiver the next day.

 - These guidelines include visits to our Emergency Department and outpatient visits in our ambulatory clinics and care network locations.
 Again, we highly recommend that only one healthy caregiver accompany your child.
+Per New Jersey regulation, only one caregiver may accompany your child at Specialty Care and Ambulatory Surgery Centers in Voorhees, May’s Landing (Atlantic County) and Princeton.
 If you need to urgently bring your child to the Emergency Department, please ask a friend, family member or adult caregiver to help you take care of other children.

-- Based on CDC recommendations for the public, CHOP now asks that all parents and caregivers visiting a CHOP facility wear a non-medical mask (or cloth mask) as an extra layer of protection.
-Parents and caregivers visiting the inpatient units and the Emergency Department will be provided with a disposable mask along with a storage bag and instructions.
+- Based on CDC recommendations for the public, CHOP now asks that all parents and caregivers visiting a CHOP facility wear a mask as an extra layer of protection.
+Upon arrival, parents and caregivers will be provided with a disposable mask along with a storage bag and instructions.
 We appreciate your support in wearing a mask to help keep everyone safe.

 - Families will need to notify any friends or relatives planning on visiting of this change in procedures, and ask them to stay home.